 It was just a year later while coming back from a day-long paddle around the outer islands that I experienced the dark side of this same ocean.

 The outer waters were a smooth, gentle rolling swell as I passed along the islands about five miles off shore.
-The trip back would be a long crossing to a mid island and then a shorter one back in through islands, rocks and channels to the beach near my house where I had started my paddle that morning.
+The trip back would involve a long crossing to a mid island and then a shorter one back in through islands, rocks and channels to the beach near my house where I had started my paddle that morning.
 Twelve miles into it and just two more to go, I was a bit tired and eager to set foot on land again.

 Just as I pushed off from the outermost tip of the far island and crossed into the wide channel, the sea and winds went from dead calm to an annoying breeze and roughness within about fifteen minutes.
 As I pushed on towards the mid island, it got even worse.

 By the time I rounded the middle island the seas were stacking to three or four feet with horsetails of angry white spray and foam ripping off nearly every wave peak.
-I had two choices: return to the mid island and wait out the impending storm for perhaps a few days; or focus on a steadfast and admittedly exhilarating and wet bucking-bronco ride back to the sanctuary of the innermost islands and near-town channel.
+I had two choices: return to the mid island and wait out the impending storm for perhaps a few hours – or even days; or focus on a steadfast and admittedly exhilarating and wet bucking-bronco ride back to the sanctuary of the innermost islands and near-town channel.
 I readjusted my PFD, sprayskirt and hooded spray jacket and braced myself into my cockpit and paddled on.

 My plan was to use the wind to ferry drift/paddle from channel buoy to buoy until I did the three-quarter mile crossing into the protection from the winds.
 Half way to the first buoy and my progress was slow but determined and I felt confident.
 As I raised my hood to get a sight bearing on the next buoy I heard a faint roar above me.
 I cranked my head sideways as much as I dared and saw the swirling blades of a Coast Guard helicopter just over my right shoulder.
 I raised my hand and gave a thumb’s up to the two orange helmets appearing out the open hatch.
 I was a member of the local SAR team so figured the crew knew who I was.
 I pointed towards the buoy and channel opening beyond and hunkered back down to paddle.